Wallace Potts: Film and archive career

 In October 1971, Potts had toured England as a production assistant for Pier Paolo Pasolini's The Canterbury Tales.
 In 1972, he worked on a spaghetti Western film that Franco Rossellini was directing in Italy.

 Potts was the assistant director of the 1972 Australian film version of the ballet Don Quixote, directed by Nureyev and Robert Helpmann, both of whom appeared in the film: Nureyev as the dashing barber Basilio and Helpmann in the critical title role.
 The ballerina in the role of Kitri was the effervescent Lucette Aldous.
 This was an exceptionally successful endeavor, bringing the excitement of live performance to a video screen.
 Many years later, Potts was the driving force behind the restoration of the film by the Australian Broadcasting Corporation in 1999 for use in several international tributes to Nureyev.

 Potts worked as writer and director of the films Demi-Gods (1974), More, More, More (1976), Le Beau Mec (a.k.a.
 Dude, 1979), a gay erotic film shot in Paris, Tales of the Unliving and the Undead (1988), and Psycho Cop (1989).

 In his last years, Potts was responsible for assembling, on behalf of the Rudolf Nureyev Foundation and the Foundation Rudolf Noureev, all film footage of the dance star.
 In putting the collection together, Potts built upon the library Nureyev had himself compiled.
 He added all the many 16mm films he had made of Nureyev rehearsing and performing, and he brought together every other known film and video from sources around the world.
 The result is an exhaustive record of Nureyev as dancer and man, now available in both the New York Public Library for the Performing Arts and in the Centre national de la danse in Paris.

 Illness and death

-Potts contracted the HIV infection that would ultimately kill him, as it did Nureyev in 1993, who he had maintained a love connection.
+Potts contracted the HIV infection that would ultimately kill him, as it did Nureyev in 1993, with whom he had maintained a love connection.
 After several years of battling lymphoma, Potts died on June 29, 2006, in a Los Angeles hospital.
 He was buried close to his parents in Montgomery, Alabama.